 So, what does this mean for you?

 Well, bulbs and tubes basically fall into two categories – daylight and full spectrum (though the latter can occasionally be referred to as daylight as well).
 If price is a concern, and you just need the appearance of daylight – for brightening up a reception or communal area, for example, or for an airy-feeling office – a standard daylight bulb is fine.
 These tend to offer a colour temperature of 6000-6500K, and a CRI of about 80%.
-There are many different types of daylight bulb, from fluorescent tubes to spiral bulbs, LED Bulbs and even classic incandescent daylight bulbs.
+There are many different types of daylight bulb, from fluorescent tubes to LED Bulbs and even classic incandescent daylight bulbs.

 If, however, you need perfect colour rendition for design or other visual tasks, you’re lighting a windowless room, or SAD is a factor, then full spectrum tubes are the best option.
 Full spectrum lights offer a colour temperature of 6500K and a CRI of 96%, offering a light as close to natural daylight as it’s possible to get.
 If you are equipping a design studio, workshop or basement, full spectrum is simply the best way to go.

 Finally, if you’re not sure what type of lighting you have in your existing room, there’s a quick and easy way to check.
 On the bulb or tube, you’ll find a 3-digit number, i.e. ‘835’.
 This is the first digit of the CRI, plus the first two digits of the colour temperature.
 So the bulb in this example has 80% colour rendition, and a temperature of 3500K, while a full spectrum bulb might read ‘965’.

 Why not take a look at our full range of Daylight Bulbs?

 Looking for more information / inspiration?
 Check out our Lighting Advice section.

 Charles Barnett Managing Director